 Despite the old saying, “you can’t judge a book by its cover,” we all do exactly that every day.
 If there’s one thing that will make me decide not to even consider a book, it’s a bad cover.
 And with the self-publishing boom in the last 10 years, there are a lot more poorly-made covers out there.

 Let’s start by looking at some bad book cover examples.
-These books are all currently for sale at Amazon:
+At the time of this article these books were all currently for sale at Amazon.

 Though the spider-lady is my absolute favorite thing.